UK Holocaust Memorial: Holocaust Memorial Bill

-In January 2023, UK prime minister Rishi Sunak committed to new legislation in the Holocaust Memorial Bill to repeal the 1900 statute that prevented construction of the memorial and learning centre at the Victoria Tower Gardens site.
+In January 2023, prime minister Rishi Sunak committed to new legislation in the Holocaust Memorial Bill to repeal the 1900 statute that prevented construction of the memorial and learning centre at the Victoria Tower Gardens site.
 The Holocaust Memorial Bill was introduced in February 2023.
+On 28 June 2023, MPs unanimously supported the bill which then passed to its Select Committee stage for further scrutiny and consideration of petitions from objectors.
+MPs Sir Peter Bottomley and Nickie Aiken and peers David Maclean, Baron Blencathra and Alex Carlile, Baron Carlile of Berriew gave evidence against the bill on 17 January 2024.
+One petitioner against the bill, Dorian Gerhold, compared the government's behaviour in relation to the memorial to that of the Post Office with regard to its Horizon software problems.
+In May 2024, the Holocaust Memorial Bill Select Committee published a special report on the bill, warning that the final costs of the memorial and learning centre could exceed £150 million.

+The Holocaust Memorial Bill was reintroduced in July 2024 by the new Labour government, affirming its commitment to building the memorial.

 Other UK Holocaust memorial sites

 A Holocaust memorial garden was opened in Hyde Park in 1983.

 The Heritage Lottery Fund in 2018 and 2019 provided significant funding to open a Holocaust Education and Learning Centre in Huddersfield and to refresh and expand the Beth Shalom Holocaust Centre in Nottinghamshire.

 In August 2019, the Imperial War Museum announced plans to spend over £30m on a new set of galleries over two floors at its London site covering the Holocaust and its importance in World War II.
 The galleries opened in 2021, replacing an existing permanent Holocaust exhibition.